nickcodegithub/Visual_Studio_Code/README.md

 ---

-Feel free to explore the repository and make the most out of your Visual Studio Code setup.
-Happy coding! 🚀

 ---

-# My Favorite VS Code Color Themes
+# VS Code Color Themes

-Hey There! 👋

 As developers, we spend countless hours in our text editors, and having the right color theme can make all the difference.
 A good color theme can not only reduce eye strain but also provide a fresh and stimulating environment that can boost productivity.